ArchMCR/SoftwareArchitectureLearningResources/README.md

   Location: Manchester, UK

   A community/meetup for people interested in software architecture.
-Meeting once a month to host group discussions around aofwtare and architecture.
+Meeting once a month to host group discussions aroundsofwtare and architecture.

   Price: Free